htutwaiphyoe/mastering-javascript/the-complete-javascript-course/fundamental-part-1/README.md

 variable name should be descriptve. normal variable name should not start with Upper case letter. constant variable name should be in all upper case.

+## Data types

+A value can be primitive or object.

+7 primitive

+1. Number => floating point numbers, used for decimals and integers, 23 means 23.0
+2. String => Sequence of characters, used for text, wrap with quotes
+3. Boolean => true or false, used for decisions
+4. Undefined => value from a variable which value is not yet defined
+5. Null => empty value
+6. Symbol => value that is unique and cannot be changed. introduced in ES2015
+7. BigInt => larger integers that are too large to represent with Number type, introduced in ES2020

+JavaScript is dynamic type language.
+We do not need to manually define data type of the value stored in a variable.
+Data types are determined in runtime.
+Value has type, not variable.
+We can reassign value with different data type to the same variable. to reassign a variable, let or const keyword is not needed.

+Comments
+JavaScript ignores comments.
+single-line comment => //
+multi-line comment => /* */

+typeof => return a string of type name of a value

+typeof undefined is undefined which means both value and type are undefined. typeof null is object.
+It might be bug of language.